 Revaluation of real property is required by State law every 9 years.
 Hopkinton had a full revaluation in FY 2014-2015.
 Statistical revaluations are required every 3 years.
-Hopkinton is required to have statistical revaluations in FY 2017-2018 as Hopkinton, Richmond, and Charlestown were to all be on the same revaluation cycle with a full revaluation in FY 2011-12.
+Hopkinton had a statistical revaluations in FY 2017-2018 as Hopkinton, Richmond, and Charlestown were to all be on the same revaluation cycle with a full revaluation in FY 2011-12.